An Exact Solver for Submodular Knapsack Problems: Introduction.

-There are several well-known results for solving instances of \textsc{Submodular Knapsack-Constrained Maximization} approximately \citep[see e.g.,][]{wolsey1982,sviridenko2004,tang2021,feldman2023}.
-Among these, the algorithm proposed by~\citet{sviridenko2004} stands out, since it provides an approximation factor of $1-\frac{1}{e} = 0.63\ldots$, which is the best achievable approximation factor unless $P=NP$, as shown by~\citet{feige1998}.
+There are several well-known results for solving instances of \textsc{Submodular Knapsack-Constrained Maximization} approximately \parencite[see e.g.,][]{wolsey1982,sviridenko2004,tang2021,feldman2023}.
+Among these, the algorithm proposed by~\textcite{sviridenko2004} stands out, since it provides an approximation factor of $1-\frac{1}{e} = 0.63\ldots$, which is the best achievable approximation factor unless $P=NP$, as shown by~\textcite{feige1998}.
 However, achieving an approximation guarantee of $1-\frac{1}{e}$ may not be sufficient in many applications.
-Therefore, our focus is on the exact solution of the \textsc{Submodular Knapsack-Constrained Maximization} problem.
+Therefore, our focus is on the \emph{exact} solution of the \textsc{Submodular Knapsack-Constrained Maximization} problem.